 I have been using amla oil since I discovered it in India in 2012.
 Since then, we have been hearing more and more about the virtues of this gooseberry, which is widely used in traditional Indian medicine.

-This article is part of the complete guide on amla, which you will find the link in the conclusion and which guides you through the different blog posts on this fruit.
+This article is part of the complete guide on amla, which guides you through the different blog posts on this fruit.

 In this article, I’ll tell you: